 Detroit Lions were formed in 1934 when Detroit radio executive George A. Richards purchased the Portsmouth, Ohio, Spartans for $8,000, which was an unheard of amount of money at the time.

 The Spartans were initially formed in 1929 and had joined the NFL the following year.
 Two years later, the Spartans played in one of the most important games in NFL history, a championship game against the Chicago Bears.
-After that game came three major rule changes and the NFL was separated into two divisions and a championship game was played annually.

-Prior to the purchase of the Spartans, there had been several attempts to establish a professional team in Detroit.
-Unlike those previous teams, the newly formed Lions, had some of the best players of the time and was led by Dutch Clark, an early football superstar and the NFL’s last dropkicker.
-The Detroit Lions had their best seasons in the 1950s and have been trying to recapture that greatness ever since.
+Before the Spartans were purchased, there had been several attempts to establish a professional team in Detroit.
+However, the newly formed Lions had some of the best players of the time and was led by Dutch Clark, an early football superstar and the NFL’s last dropkicker.

 Did You Know?